sguimmara/atlas/README.md

     cmake --build .

+The compiled binaries are located in the `.build/bin` folder.

-Note : if any compiling errors occur, it may indicate that the compiler used is not compatible with C++ 17.
+Note : On Linux, compiling errors occur may indicate that the compiler does not support C++17.
 This can happen if there is an older GCC version installed and used by default.
 In this case, set the `CC` and `CXX` environment variables to point to the compatible C and C++ compiler executables, respectively.
 For example, if you wish to use Clang